JosWigchert/MasterProjectDocumentation/Meetings/Week 10.md

 - Is IRIDIUM the same as GNSS
 	- it is satellite not gnss
 - Is the use of "We" and "our" correct
+- did you try fadeprint network with as input the float values of IQ-samples or only the picture version
+-
 -